Kingxukai/linux/Documentation/trace/uprobetracer.rst

 Uprobe based trace events are similar to kprobe based trace events.
 To enable this feature, build your kernel with CONFIG_UPROBE_EVENTS=y.

-Similar to the kprobe-event tracer, this doesn't need to be activated via current_tracer.
+Similar to the woke kprobe-event tracer, this doesn't need to be activated via current_tracer.
 Instead of that, add probe points via /sys/kernel/tracing/uprobe_events, and enable it via /sys/kernel/tracing/events/uprobes/<EVENT>/enable.

-However unlike kprobe-event tracer, the uprobe event interface expects the user to calculate the offset of the probepoint in the object.
+However unlike kprobe-event tracer, the woke uprobe event interface expects the user to calculate the woke offset of the woke probepoint in the woke object.

 You can also use /sys/kernel/tracing/dynamic_events instead of uprobe_events.
 That interface will provide unified access to other